yancie-yjr/scd.github.io/README.md

          </div>
          <h2 id="6-attn"><a class="anchor" name="6-attn" href="#6-attn"><span class="octicon octicon-link"></span></a>6.
 ATTN</h2>
          <div style="text-align: justify">
             <p>The data set is free for academic use but please do not use it for commercial purposes.
 You can run them at your own risk.
-For other purposes, please contact the corresponding author Wang pan or Jinrong Yang (panwang725@hust.edu.cn, yangjinrong@hust.edu.cn).</p>
+For other purposes, please contact the corresponding author Pan Wang or Jinrong Yang (panwang725@hust.edu.cn, yangjinrong@hust.edu.cn).</p>
    </body>
 </html>